iskendria-pub/iskendria/README.md

 AX-4030: The Client should have a login command, allowing the user to impersonate a Person on the blockchain.
 The login command should give feedback on who you are.

-AX-4040: The Client tool should offer an Options within each of the four subcommands.
-The Options command shows what actions are possible given the saldo of the logged-in user.

 AX-4050: The Client tool should offer a command "cv", which shows the biography, submitted manuscripts and editorships of journals of the logged-in person.